kashmir96/osoappliance/content/directory/appliance-repair-technicians/walker-services.md

 categories: ["New Zealand"]
 tags: ["Gisborne"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/walker-services.webp
+ image: /img/laundryappliance/118.webp
- alt: 'Logo for Walker Services the New Zealand from Gisborne'
+ alt: 'NewZealand from walkerservices'
 ---

 # Walker Services is an Appliance Repair Technician Company operating in Gisborne, New Zealand.